I think this picture captures the essence of what marketing communication needs to do.

 It’s also why so many short commercials are run on linear TV by people who don’t understand that they deliver far worse returns on investment than longer ads.
 These people think that every rating they buy on TV is actually seen – they’re not – the peoplemeter audience measurement system isn’t that good.
 These people don’t realise that short films need to be shown far more times than longer films just to be noticed.
 Campaigns using shorter films costs more to get the same effect because not only does airtime for shorter films cost a lot more per second, but reach curves for higher exposure frequencies take a while to get off the ground, and then flatten really quickly.

-We always try to design any ad to make sure it works after being seen only once.
+So we always try to design any ad to make sure it works after being seen only once.
 Because that’s all anyone is likely to give you.
 Few read, or even pay attention to an ad twice to give it a second chance.

 For more on how we think when we do ads*, check out the tips.
 They’re always being added to, so check back now and again to see if we’ve added any new pearls.